chloeh13q/CppND-Capstone-Doodle-Jump/README.md

 # Capstone Project: Doodle Jump

+This is the capstone project for the Udacity C++ Nanodegree Program.
+This project is an imitation of the Doodle Jump game.
+The player can use left and right arrow keys to move on the screen, and the space bar to jump.
+Several features (such as scoring and looping tile map) are still under development.

+## Class structure
+The structure of the implementation of this game is listed below.
+Note that although the current version contains relatively few features, the structure of the program is designed in such a way that additional features can be added in a straightforward manner without the need to rewrite the whole program.
+- Camera:

 ## Dependencies for Running Locally
 * cmake >= 3.11.3
   * All OSes: [click here for installation instructions](https://cmake.org/install/)